-The 2nd Annual & International Goa Tattoo Festival will take place from Jan 13 – 15, 2017.
-The event will showcase the amazing talent of the best local and international tattoo artists from around the world.
+The 4th Annual & International Goa Tattoo Festival takes place from Jan 18 – 20, 2019.
+The event showcases the talent of the best local and international tattoo artists from around the world.
 It will not only be a celebration of tattoo art but will also feature live entertainment, stunning art galleries, live tattoo displays, stalls and much more.
 Tito’s Whitehouse in Anjuna will house this unique festival, with its open air grounds and ambient music adding a quirky vibe to the atmosphere.

 Date: January 13-15

 The tourists’ inflow in Goa is at its peak during January with most coming down during the first half of the month.
 Right from luxury resorts to guest houses and budget hotels, there are abundant options for accommodation in Goa.

 The top places that are usually chosen for a stay in Goa include Calangute, Baga, Candolim and Colva because of the bustling beaches and parties in its neighbourhood.
 But, If you’re a person who would like to spend his/her holiday in a peaceful and secluded environment, head out to Morjim & Arambol in the North and Palolem & Canacona in the South.